fagci/pytools/README.md

 __Purpose:__ web development helpers, pentesting, data analysis and modification.

-PyTools uses local `.gitignore`d `sqlite` database to store scan results for example.
+PyTools stores process results, for ex.: scan results to analyze them later.

-Also admin interface `./pt admin` (user: `admin`, password: `ptpass` by default) can help you perform some actions in future.
+Also admin interface can help you perform some actions in future:
+`./pt admin` (user: `admin`, password: `ptpass` by default)

 ## Tools included by 2021-01-12